Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Results

 \subsection{Rheological properties}

 Having characterized the fluctuations of the grains, we move on to their rheology.
 In this section we present the best fit of effective friction and packing fraction with respect to the standard $\mu(I)$ rheology \cite{gdr2004dense}, $\mu(I)=\sigma_{xy}/P$, for different miscroscopic friction, see Figure \ref{fig:mu_I}a and b.
+While more fundamental kinetic theories exist, this phenomenological model is chosen for its proven effectiveness in capturing the essential flow behavior and its role as a standard benchmark, allowing for direct comparison with other studies in the field.
 The well-known formulas are: